 You may or may not have heard the saying, “It’s not about timing market, it’s about time in the market.”
-But what does this mean exactly?
+But what exactly does this mean?

 Some new investors may tend to place a short-term focus on how their investments are performing.
 They’ll frequently track how their shares are going, get excited when their position rises, and then, if it falls, they’ll become carried away with emotion and saddened by a change in market conditions and short-term loss of assets.